Latest updates - August 28, 2025

 Construction schedule and impacts

-Construction of the Highland Section began May 12, 2025 (after UW-Madison graduation) and is scheduled to be complete by Labor Day 2025 (before UW is back in session).
+Construction of the Highland Section began May 12, 2025 (after UW-Madison graduation) and was scheduled to be complete by Labor Day 2025 (before UW went back in session).

-Construction of the Highland Section will have major traffic impacts to the University Hospital, Forest Products Laboratory, the VA Hospital, areas of UW-Madison campus west of Babcock Drive and other facilities.
-There is no work on University Bay Drive, which will remain fully open throughout the project.
+Construction of the Highland Section had major traffic impacts to the University Hospital, Forest Products Laboratory (FPL), the VA Hospital, areas of UW-Madison campus west of Babcock Drive and other facilities.
+There was no work on University Bay Drive, which remained fully open throughout the project.

-- May 12 to June 30 (Stage 1): The westbound off-ramp from University Avenue/Campus Drive to Highland Avenue will be closed starting approximately May 12, 2025 and may remain closed until approximately June 27, 2025.
-View Stage 1 map (PDF)
+- May 12 to June 30 (Stage 1): The westbound off-ramp from University Avenue/Campus Drive to Highland Avenue was closed starting approximately May 12, 2025 and remained closed until approximately June 27, 2025.

-- June 30 to late July (Stage 2): The southbound lanes of Highland Avenue and both westbound ramps to/from University Avenue/Campus Drive will be closed for up to 28 calendar days.
+- June 30 to August 8 (Stage 2): The southbound lanes of Highland Avenue and both westbound ramps to/from University Avenue/Campus Drive were closed.

-- Late July to late Aug./early Sept.
-(Stage 3): Only the on-ramp to Campus Drive from Highland Avenue will be closed.
-Stage 3 work may last up to 42 calendar days and is scheduled to be complete no later than September 5, 2025.
+- August 8 to August 25 (Stage 3): Only the on-ramp to Campus Drive from Highland Avenue was closed.
+Stage 3 work was originally scheduled to be complete by September 5, 2025.

 Public involvement